doanhandonly/RAD-CSE151A-Project/Report.md

     }
 ```

-Now that we have implemented our models, we report the results of our 10-fold validations.
+Now that we have implemented our models, we report the results of our `10-fold cross validations`.

 ![Banner](ResultsBanner.jpg)
 ## Results